 But there are certainly a few bugbears that occur at work that almost all of us can agree on.
 In this article, we take a look at office toxicity and good practices we can put to use to help reduce this over time.

 To get a better understanding, let’s first look at some statistics from a recent survey conducted by booklet printing specialist instantprint.
-A total of 1,000 UK office workers were asked about toxicity in the workplace, and here are some of the shocking statistics that emerged:
+A total of 1,000 UK office workers were asked about toxicity in the workplace, and below are some of the shocking statistics that emerged.
+We also recommend you contact a reliable private investigator to really figure out the root cause of the problem in your workplace.

 - A toxic workplace environment had been experienced by 69.8% of respondents at some point in their careers